Symmetry protected gapless $Z_2$ spin liquids: Criteria for symmetry protected gapless spin liquids

 \section{Criteria for symmetry protected gapless $Z_2$ spin liquids}

+Previously we have setup the parton Hamiltonian of a generic symmetric pair superfluid, which describes a symmetric $Z_2$ spin liquid in the parton construction (\ref{general parton construction}), irrespective of the (hard-core)Bose or Fermi statistics of partons.
+An important property of a \ztsl~is whether there is a finite energy gap in the excitation spectrum or not.
+Usually the existence of an excitation gap depends on the specified Hamiltonian of the system.
+However in certain quantum spin liquids, one can sometimes rule out the possibility of an energy gap once the physical Hilbert space and symmetry implementations on spinons are specified\cite{Oshikawa2006,Zaletel2015,Cheng2016}, without referring to any specific Hamiltonian.

-Now that we have setup the spinon Hamiltonian of the symmetric pair superfluid which describes symmetric $Z_2$ spin liquids in the parton construction, we would like to answer the following question: when can we achieve a gapped pair superfluid that preserves all symmetries (\ref{sym group})?
-Always assuming time reversal (\ref{sym:time reversal}) and $U(1)$ spin rotational (\ref{sym:spin rotation S^z}) symmetries, we consider all possible fractionalization classes of crystal symmetry implementation on spinons in a $Z_2$ spin liquid (see \eg TABLE \ref{tab:square}-\ref{tab:kagome}).
-If the spinon Hamiltonian (\ref{nambu basis}) can't support a gapped unique ground state, our parton construction will lead to a gapless $Z_2$ spin liquid, whose low-energy physics are described by gapless spinons coupled to dynamical $Z_2$ gauge fields.
-Gapless $Z_2$ spin liquids were previously discussed at the mean-field level\cite{Wen2002,Wen2002a} in the parton construction, where it's not clear whether arbitrary interactions between spinons or gauge fluctuations can open up a gap in the spectrum.
-Although stable gapless $Z_2$ spin liquids were found numerically in projected wavefunctions\cite{Capriotti2001,Hu2013a} on square lattice, a systematic understanding of these states beyond mean-field Ansatz is still lacking.
-Here making use of the conserved particle number in the Nambu basis, we are able to prove non-perturbative results stable against any symmetric perturbations, including arbitrary spinon interactions.
+Here we will address the following question in the context of symmetric \ztsl s: given a lattice system of half-integer spins with certain space group symmetries, for a specific symmetry fractionalization class of spinons, is it possible to construct a gapped symmetric \ztsl?
+Always assuming time reversal symmetry (\ref{sym:time reversal}) and $U(1)$ spin rotational symmetry (\ref{sym:spin rotation S^z}), we consider all possible fractionalization classes of crystal symmetry on spinons in a \ztsl~(see \eg TABLE \ref{tab:square}-\ref{tab:kagome}).
+We do not specify the statistics of spinons $\{\phi_{{\bf r},a,\alpha}\}$, \ie they can be either hard-core bosons or fermions.
+If the generic parton/spinon Hamiltonian (\ref{nambu basis}) cannot support a unique gapped ground state, our parton construction will lead to a gapless \ztsl, whose low-energy physics are described by gapless spinons coupled to dynamical $Z_2$ gauge fields.
+Previously, gapless \ztsl s were mostly discussed at the mean-field level\cite{Wen2002,Wen2002a} in the parton construction, but it is not clear whether interactions between spinons or gauge fluctuations can open up a gap in the spectrum.
+Although gapless \ztsl s were found numerically in projected wavefunctions\cite{Capriotti2001,Hu2013a} on the square lattice, the stability of these states with respect to general perturbations remains an open issue.
+Here using the conserved particle number $\hat F$ in the Nambu basis, as a consequence of $U(1)_{{\bf S}^z}$ symmetry, we are able to non-perturbatively prove the stability of certain gapless \ztsl s with respect to any symmetry-preserving perturbations, including arbitrary interactions between spinons.